NSS-Spontaneous-Spoonbills/Sprint2/docs/PULL_REQUEST_TEMPLATE.md

 ## Testing

-[ ] There are new unit tests in this PR, and I verify that there is full coverage of all new code.
+* [ ] There are new unit tests in this PR, and I verify that there is full coverage of all new code.
-[ ] I certify that all existing tests pass
+* [ ] I certify that all existing tests pass
+* [ ] The README has been updated with complete information
+* [ ] All classes and functions have docstrings
+* [ ] All file names match class and describe use (ex: Employee_Model.py, Employee_View.py)

 ## Deploy Notes